Academic Integrity Procedure

 Student Rights

 The student will be notified by the chairperson of the date, time and place of the appeal hearing and request that the student attend the hearing.
 The student has the right to appear before the committee, and personally present information and answer questions pertinent to the appeal.
 The student has the right, during the hearing, to be assisted by an advisor they chose, at their own expense.
-The student is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or to participate directly in any part of the hearing.
-The participants should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.
+The student is responsible for presenting their own information, and therefore, advisors are not permitted to speak or to participate directly in any part of the hearing.
+The participants should select as an advisor whose schedule allows attendance at the scheduled date and time for the hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.